 1. Nurses Are in High Demand

-The U.S. has experienced a widespread nursing shortage for several years, due primarily to the aging baby-boom population.
-Over the last year, COVID-19 has exacerbated this shortage, with many nurses deciding to quit due to pandemic-related pressures and stress.
+The U.S. has experienced a widespread nursing shortage for several years, due primarily to an aging baby-boom population.
+Over the last few years, COVID-19 has exacerbated this shortage, with many nurses deciding to quit due to pandemic-related pressures and stress.

 Globally, the nursing shortage is even more severe.
-A 2020 report by the World Health Organization (WHO) found that we need to raise the number of nurses worldwide by at least 5.9 million to meet demand.
+A 2020 report by the World Health Organization found that we need to increase the number of nurses worldwide by at least 5.9 million to meet demand.

 Many consider health careers, including nursing, recession-proof.
 In other words, these positions will continue to be in demand and offer long-term job and income security, even during economic downturns.

-Just this March, Student Loan Planner named nurses one of the 10 most financially secure jobs during the pandemic.
-Around three-fourths of nurses reported no change in income in the past year, highlighting the profession's swift recovery since last summer, when many nurses in elective fields were let go.
+In 2021, Student Loan Planner named nursing as one of the 10 most financially secure jobs during the pandemic.
+Around three-fourths of nurses reported no change in income from March 2020 to March 2021, highlighting the profession's swift recovery since the early days of the pandemic, when many nurses in elective fields were let go.

 5. Hybrid and Online Nursing Programs Increase Accessibility

-With the shift to remote learning and work this past year, more and more schools are starting to recognize the value in offering online and hybrid (i.e., with some coursework online and some on campus) degree programs, including in hands-on healthcare fields like nursing.
+With the shift to remote learning and work during the pandemic, more and more schools recognized the value in offering online and hybrid degree programs (i.e., with some coursework online and some on campus).
+These include hands-on healthcare fields like nursing.